-The research will be done in the Uintah Basin and based at the USU-Uintah Basin Vernal campus.
-Undergraduates based at the Logan campus may relocate to Vernal for the Summer or for a semester of research for credit.
-A master’s or doctorate student may finish classes in Logan before relocating to Vernal to focus on thesis or dissertation research.
+Our research program is based at USU's Vernal campus.
+Undergraduates based at the Logan campus or other USU campuses may relocate to Vernal for the summer or for a semester of research for credit.
+Master’s or doctoral students may finish classes in Logan before relocating to Vernal to focus on thesis or dissertation research.
 Other arrangements are possible, including, performing a portion of a research project in Logan.

-The fellowship can provide funding for two, part-time undergraduates, or one master’s or doctorate student at a time.
+The fellowship can provide funding for up to two part-time undergraduates or one master’s or doctoral student at a time.

 The duration will vary depending on the type of student (undergraduate or graduate) and the student’s needs.
 We expect to fund undergraduates for more than one year (and perhaps for the entire duration of their undergraduate studies) and graduate students through the timely completion of their degree.

-We anticipate not accepting applications every year, and the timing and frequency of calls for applications will vary.
-We prefer to provide fellowship recipients with a multi-year research opportunity, allowing them to learn more from the experience and contribute more to understanding air quality problems in the Uintah Basin.
+We don't expect to accept applications every year, and the timing and frequency of calls for applications will vary.
+We prefer to provide fellowship recipients with multi-year research opportunities, allowing them to learn more from the experience and contribute more to understanding air quality problems in the Uintah Basin.
 Thus, new fellowships will be offered when previous fellowship receipients have completed their studies.

-Selection of fellowship recipients will be based on two main criteria and one secondary criterion:
+Selection of fellowship recipients will be based on three critieria:

 - Experience relevant to air quality research.
 This may include coursework, laboratory work, or occupational experience.
-Because applicants are students, prior air quality research experience may be unlikely.
+We understand that prior air quality research experience is unlikely.
 However, relevant experience might include science, mathematics, or statistics classes, or coding and industrial experience.
 Any kind of work experience, if the applicant demonstrates a strong work ethic and enthusiastic references, is valuable.

 - Academic promise and commitment.
-GPA, especially in science or math courses, are important for this criterion, but so are the applicant's interest in exceling and pursuing a career that relates to or benefits from the research they carry out, the applicant's demonstration of academic commitment, etc. We don't expect that fellowship recipients will all pursue careers in atmospheric sciences, but we do expect that applicants will be able to show how they will use the experience gained from the fellowship as a stepping stone on a successful career path.
+GPA, especially in science or math courses, are important for this criterion, but so are the applicant's interest in exceling in the sciences, pursuing a career that relates to or benefits from the research they carry out, the applicant's demonstration of academic commitment, etc. We don't expect that fellowship recipients will all pursue careers in atmospheric sciences, but we do expect that applicants will be able to show how they will use the experience gained from the fellowship as a stepping stone on a successful career path.

 - If two students of equal excellence apply, and one of those two is a current or former resident of the Uintah Basin, we may give preference to the Uintah Basin student.
 We encourage all students, regardless of origin, to apply.
 Criteria 1 and 2 will be given more weight than criterion 3.

 A selection committee, comprised of Bingham Center scientists and others within USU, will review applications and rank them according to a pre-established rubric.
-The committee will select two or more finalists for phone interviews and may also invite finalists for in-person interviews.
+The committee will select two or more finalists for phone interviews and/or may elect to invite finalists for in-person interviews.
 The fellowship is designed to be flexible and may include different arrangements for different recipients.
-Prior to making an offer to a finalist, the committee will discuss with the finalist how long the fellowship will last, what it will pay for, how funds will be administered, what kind of research it will entail, and any other matters or relevance.
+Prior to making an offer to a finalist, the committee will discuss and decide with the finalist how long the fellowship will last, what it will pay for, how funds will be administered, what kind of research it will entail, and any other matters or relevance.
 If the applicant is not a current USU student, this discussion will include establishing a path to become one.

-For undergraduate students, the fellowship will pay an hourly wage for time spent on research activities.
-For master’s and doctorate students, the fellowship will pay for a research stipend and can also pay for tuition and fees.
+For undergraduate students, the fellowship will pay an hourly wage (somewhere around $14 per hour, depending on the recipient's qualifications and experience).
+For graduate students, the fellowship will pay for a research assistantship and can also pay for tuition and fees.

-Fellowship recipients need not be enrolled as students at the USU-Uintah Basin Campus, but they can expect to spend a portion of their time there conducting research.
+Fellowship recipients need not be students at the USU-Uintah Basin Campus, but Logan students should expect to spend a portion of their time in the Uintah Basin conducting research.